BoomerAMG

 • Jacobi interpolation [Stue1999],

-Jacobi interpolation is only use to improve certain interpolation operators and can be used with HYPRE_BoomerAMGSetPostInterpType.
+Jacobi interpolation is only used to improve certain interpolation operators and can be used with HYPRE_BoomerAMGSetPostInterpType.
 Since some of the interpolation operators might generate large stencils, it is often possible and recommended to control complexity and truncate the interpolation operators using HYPRE_BoomerAMGSetTruncFactor and/or HYPRE_BoomerAMGSetPMaxElmts, or HYPRE_BoomerAMGSetJacobiTruncTheshold (for Jacobi interpolation only).

 Non-Galerkin Options